Problem of Evil as raised by Dostoevsky

 “Rebellion” or “The Sufferings of Little Children”

 1. Overview of the problem of evil

 a.
 Perhaps the strongest argument against God’s existence (at least a certain kind of God)

 i.
 People who believe sometimes stop believing when they encounter terrible evil

 ii.
 People who want to believe, can’t believe because of it

 c.
 Not just an intellectual, philosophical, or academic problem

 i.
 An existential problem: Feel it in one’s gut

 ii.
-A problem that Christians (and other faiths who believe in a certain kind of God) should seriously confront and be shaken by
+A problem that Christians (and other faiths who believe in a certain kind of God) should seriously confront

 2. Dostoevsky makes one really feel and see the problem